 Orders & execution

 You are eligible to receive dividends on your fractional shares on a pro-rata basis.
-For example, if you own 3.25 shares in a company that pays a $10 dividend, you will receive a dividend payment of US$32.50 (US$10 x 3.25).
+For example, if you own 3.25 shares in a company paying a US$10 dividend, you will receive a dividend payment of US$32.50 (US$10 x 3.25).

-If eligible, you will receive an email from Stake via Say Technologies informing you about the upcoming vote.
-The email will contain a list of proposals up for your vote.
-Just follow the link in the email to have your say!
+If eligible, you’ll receive an email from Stake via Broadridge informing you about an upcoming vote along with proposals and instructions.
+Just follow the link to have your say.